pzach01/test/README.md

 # test

-This is a first person shooter game concept using react.js, three.js geometry and cannon.js physics engine. <br>
+This is a first person shooter game concept using three.js geometry, cannon.js physics engine, and react.js.<br>
 Website hosted by gh-pages and published at https://pzach01.github.io/test/

 ## Controls

-Move Player: Pointer or Touchscreen Move
+Move Player: Pointer or Touchscreen Move<br>
 Shoot: Click or Touchscreen Start

 ## Game Objects